mordor74/mustang-midi-bridge/README.md

  + snhirsch, for the work with mustang-bridge that i barely stole

-## For everyone
+# For everyone

 Stay tuned for the first application!

 # Status

- Need hand configurazion, only working command are tuner on and off, program change
+ Need hand configuration, only working command are tuner on and off, program change, work only with one foot USB controller.
+See below TODO

 # Build
 ```